Humberd/neural-network-playground/notes.md

 L1 - (rarely used) linear approach
 L2 - non-linear approach

-* weight_regularizer_l1 - penalizes smaller weights more
+* weight_regularizer_l1 (default: 0, e.g 5e-4) - the bigger the value, the more it penalizes smaller weights more
-* weight_regularizer_l2 - penalizes bigger weights more
+* weight_regularizer_l2 (default: 0, e.g 5e-4) - the bigger the value, the more it penalizes bigger weights more
-* bias_regularizer_l1 - penalizes smaller biases more
+* bias_regularizer_l1 (default: 0, e.g 5e-4) - the bigger the value, the more it penalizes smaller biases more
-* bias_regularizer_l1 - penalizes bigger biases more
+* bias_regularizer_l2 (default: 0, e.g 5e-4) - the bigger the value, the more it penalizes bigger biases more

 ## Loss